ga-adi-macaron/Course-Materials/lessons/web-communication/gson-lesson/README.md

 <a name="ind-practice"></a>
 ## Independent Practice: Implement User Interface (20 mins)

 Now it's time to practice.
-In pairs, add an EditText, a Button, and a ListView so you can search for an item using the Walmart API, and display the names of the items in your ListView.
-Use the objects GSON creates for you to populate the ListView.
+In pairs, add an EditText, a Button, and a RecyclerView so you can search for an item using the Walmart API, and display the names of the items in your RecyclerView.
+Use the objects GSON creates for you to populate the RecyclerView.

 ***